Skip to content

 You cannot use governing law clauses to evade domestic law that would otherwise apply.
 This rule only applies to domestic parties.
 To explain, suppose you purchase goods from a supplier, and you are based in the UK.
 In this instance, you must specify a body of law consistent with English contract law.

-Governing Law Clauses and Consumer Contracts
+How Do Governing Law Clauses Affect Consumer Contracts?

 A consumer contract is any agreement you make with a consumer.
 For instance, say you supply goods to services to a consumer.
 In most cases, you cannot specify a governing law clause to the extent that it deprives the consumer of any rights they otherwise would have in England.
 In the event the consumer is in another country, similar rules apply.

 This is not a problem if you contract with consumers in the UK or the EU and specify English or EU member state law.
 This is because consumer laws are generally similar.
 However, this is important to consider if you wish to use another body of law that is not English or EU member state law.
-For instance, you may use New York law when providing a service in the UK.
-However, if doing creates a situation where the effect of NY law deprives a consumer in the UK of their rights under English law, the courts may not enforce the law.
+For instance, you may use New York state law when providing a service in the UK.
+However, if doing so creates a situation where the effect of this foreign law deprives a consumer in the UK of their rights under English law, the courts may not enforce the law.

 Front page of publication

-Startup Manual
+UK Startup Manual

 LegalVision’s Startup Manual is essential reading material for any startup founder looking to launch and grow a successful startup.